 Overwhelmed might be a life-fixture (and carrying a big, loud stick), but the basis upon which it finds significance – through expectations, performance pressures, academics, sports, over-filled calendars, cultural trends, etc. – and the degree to which it affects our day depends in large part upon us.
 So, what if we could take Overwhelmed’s negative nature and diffuse it or, better yet, flip it to good?

 It’s time to start hydrating for pressure-days, for Overwhelmed (because like change, the prospect of Overwhelmed rearing its uninvited head is inevitable) – kind of like a race to stay sane.
 And, if I was planning on running a marathon sometime in the near future, I would train – and hydrate.
 Because, as any athlete knows, by the time you feel thirsty – it’s too late.

 This talk offers fun, relatable and practical tips on hydrating for the pressure-days so we can thrive rather than simply try to survive.
 And maybe offer a drink to the person running alongside.

-Kay Wills Wyma is a blogger, mother of five, and author.
-With candor and humor, Kay’s latest book, I’m Happy for You (Sort of … not really) explores the troubling effects of living in a comparison-laced culture.
-Through it and her first book Cleaning House, she has appeared on NPRs Think, The Eric Metaxas Show, TODAY Show, CNN, Glenn Beck, The New York Times, Focus on the Family (Best of 2013), Family LIfe, Dr. James Dobson’s Family Talk (Best of 2013) and more.
+Kay Wills Wyma is blogger, author, vodcaster and mother of five.
+With candor and humor – Kay’s latest book, Not the Boss of Us: Putting Overwhelmed in its Place in a Do-All, Be-All World contemplates being overwhelmed by Truth with all its hope and peace and joy rather than life’s pressures, stress & circumstances.
+Through it and her previous books (I’m Happy for You (Sort of … not really) and Cleaning House, Kay has appeared on Canada’s The Social, the TODAY Show, CNN, The New York Times, Focus on the Family, Family LIfe and more.
 Before becoming a stay-at-home mom, she held positions at the White House, the Staubach Company, and Bank of America.
-Kay lives in the Dallas area with her husband, Jon, and their family
+Kay lives in the Dallas area with her husband, Jon, and their family.